 Clearer highs, controlled lows.

-Almost all speakers are driven by voltage‑feedback amps—even though sound is created by current in the voice coil.
-Our module uses Band‑Selective Current Drive (BSCD): it keeps output impedance low at low frequencies for woofer damping, then presents high output impedance through the rest of the band to clean up distortions.
-It also includes a built‑in DSP with an easy desktop app for active crossover and EQ.
+I’ve been exploring a different lever: make the driver’s current more linear, because current is what creates force in the voice coil.
+That’s what this module does.
+It uses Band‑Selective Current Drive (BSCD): it behaves like a normal voltage amp at low frequencies (i.e. high damping factor), then transitions to current control through the rest of the band to clean up driver distortions (see the study).
+It also includes a built‑in DSP with a simple desktop app for easy active crossover and EQ design.

 Why this matters